RDGitAcc03/gallery-app/README.md

- 3 Functions that i built in the redux (action creators) :
+ 3 main functions that i built in the redux (action creators) :

  1 # GetFirstPageNewCatagory (newCatagory, newSortType, pageSize)